wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-ruby-deploy-capistrano-host-nginx-unicorn.md

 * [Azure, Ruby on Rails, Capistrano 3, & PostgreSQL](http://wootstudio.ca/articles/tutorial-windows-azure-ruby-on-rails-capistrano-3-postgresql) - An alternative approach to deploying to Azure that involves custom deployment scripts.
 * [Capistrano 3 tutorial](http://www.talkingquickly.co.uk/2014/01/deploying-rails-apps-to-a-vps-with-capistrano-v3/) - A tutorial on working with Capistrano 3.

-For a more basic example of creating and deploying a Rails application to an Azure VM using only SSH, see [Host a Ruby on Rails Web App using a Linux Virtual Machine][ruby-vm].
+For a more basic example of creating and deploying a Rails application to an Azure VM using only SSH, see [Host a Ruby on Rails Web Site using a Linux Virtual Machine][ruby-vm].

 If you would like to learn more about Ruby on Rails, visit the [Ruby on Rails Guides][rails-guides].